andreaskuster/black-parrot-branch-predictor/README.md

 ### Neural Branch Predictors
+Neural branch predictors found their way into modern high-performance/high missprediction penalty CPU designs, especially beacause of their ability to remember long history information without the necessity of exponential scale.
+But still, they are resource hungry and we have to carefully balance and reduce unnecessary functionality in order to make them feasible for the black-parrot RISC-V processor.

 ### Perceptron

 The [Perceptron Algorithm](https://en.wikipedia.org/wiki/Perceptron) is one of the most basic neural network algorithm.
 With limited latency and area/power budget, it is probably the most reasonable starting point for a neural branch predictor.

-In order to further minimize the footprint, the moel currently supports the following features:
+In order to further minimize the footprint, the model currently supports the following features:

 - input: parameterized number of address index and branch history bits
 - binary classification (branch taken/not taken)
 - integer only data type (no float)
 - single training round (aka singe update f perceptron weights)
-- single perceptron (another design choice could be to have multiple perceptrons, brach address indexed)
+- single perceptron (another design choice could be to have multiple perceptrons, branch address indexed)
 - fixed data width integers

 ![](./testbench_bp_perceptron/bp_perceptron.png)